danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 |"start": "" (March release)|Invalid|
 |null (PR#16)|Invalid|

 ## Possible solutions
-1. **Open another validation preprocess for anonymized data.**
+**1. Set another validation preprocess for anonymized data.**
 Based on our current understanding, Google does not validate the input resources.
 In [Google’s document](https://cloud.google.com/healthcare/docs/how-tos/fhir-resources), a resource with required field missing (_Observation.code_) is successfully created.
-We can open another validation preprocess in FHIR Server, which loosens the constraint of fields that may contain identifiers.
+We can set another validation preprocess for anonymized data in FHIR Server, which loosens the constraint of fields that may contain identifiers.
+We also need to add a tag or create another endpoint in FHIR Server to see whether input resources are anonymized data or other regular data.
 This solution needs further discussion with FHIR Server team.

-1. **Figure out some way to make fields not completely empty or null.**
+**2. Figure out some way to make fields not completely empty or null.**
 - **For date/dateTime/instant data**, we can change the value of complete redaction from empty or null to _0001-01-01_ (the default value of dateTime in C#).
 Besides, we recommend users to set partial redaction _enabled_ to minimize the number of complete redactions.
 - **For string data**, we can support and recommend users to use _characterMask_.